SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 - **Free Strike Damage Bonus:** The retainer gains a +2 damage bonus to free strikes at level 3, at level 6, and at level 9.
 - **Advancement Abilities:** A retainer gains new abilities at levels 4, 7, and 10 (unless the retainer's starting level is that level or higher).
 Each retainer stat block is accompanied by retainer advancement abilities specific to that retainer.
 Whenever a retainer would gain a new advancement ability, instead of choosing their retainer ability, the player of their mentor can instead choose a role advancement ability that matches their role and level.
 (Advancement abilities for each type of creature role are detailed in the next section.)
 - **Stamina Bonus:** At each level, a retainer gains a +9 bonus to Stamina.
 - **Signature Ability Damage Increase:** A retainer's signature ability is unique in that it grows stronger as the retainer advances in level.
 Only the retainer's signature ability improves this way!
-The table features two columns for a retainer's signature ability damage bonus-one for a tier 1 power roll outcome and one for a tier 2 or tier 3 outcome.
+The table features two columns for a retainer's signature ability damage bonus—one for a tier 1 power roll outcome and one for a tier 2 or tier 3 outcome.
 A retainer's signature ability gains a +1 damage bonus every second level for a tier 1 outcome, and every level for a tier 2 or tier 3 outcome.

 ##### Advancement Example